-Arkansas State Implementation Plan Revisions/Clean Air Act: U.S. Environmental Protection Agency Proposed Rule Addressing Startup, Shutdown, and Malfunction Provisions
+Arkansas State Implementation Plan Revisions/Clean Air Act: U.S. Environmental Protection Agency Final Rule Addressing Startup, Shutdown, and Malfunction Provisions

-The United States Environmental Protection Agency ("EPA") published a July 21st Federal Register Notice proposing to approve two revisions to the Clean Air Act Arkansas State Implementation Plan ("SIP").
+The United States Environmental Protection Agency ("EPA") published an October 23rd Federal Register Notice containing a final rule approving two revisions to the Clean Air Act Arkansas State Implementation Plan ("SIP").
 See 88 Fed.
 Reg.
-47095.
+72686.

-The revisions were submitted by Arkansas in response to a finding of substantial inadequacy and SIP Call published by EPA in 2015 that included Arkansas (and a number of other states) SIP provisions related to excess emissions during startup, shutdown, and malfunction ("SSM") events.
+The revisions were submitted by Arkansas in response to a finding of substantial inadequacy and SIP call published by EPA in 2015 that included Arkansas (and a number of other states)SIP provisions related to excess emissions during startup, shutdown, and malfunction ("SSM") events.

-The states are primarily responsible for ensuring attainment and maintenance of National Ambient Air Quality Standards ("NAAQS") once the EPA has established them.
+Pursuant to Section 110 of the Clean Air Act the states are primarily responsible for ensuring attainment and maintenance of National Ambient Air Quality Standards ("NAAQS") once the EPA has established them.
 Each state is therefore required to formulate, subject to EPA approval, an implementation plan (i.e., SIP) designed to achieve each NAAQS.

 States are given broad discretion in formulating a SIP.
-Nevertheless, the SIP must contain the measures and actions the state proposes to undertake to attain each NAAQS.
+Nevertheless, the SIP must contain the measures and actions the state proposes to attain each NAAQS.
 These measures or actions must be enforceable through state regulations and typically include emission limits applicable to certain types of stationary sources.

 The states are generally free to make their own choices as to how they will attain the NAAQS through their SIPs.
-However, the SIP (including revisions) must be reviewed and approved by EPA to determine that the criteria set forth in Section 110 of the Clean Air Act are met.
-Such review would include revisions to the SIP.
+However, the SIP (including revisions) must be reviewed and approved by EPA to determine whether the criteria set forth in Section 110 of the Clean Air Act are met.
+Such review includes revisions to the SIP.